 When you phone us, we don’t audio record what you say.
 Very occasionally, we record calls to help the counselling supervisor check that our phone counselors are giving appropriate information, option and service.
 In these cases, we would ask your permission for the call to be recorded first.

-You can call Child Helpline Cambodia anytime for free on 1280 if you have any other questions about confidentiality.
+You can call or send text messages to Child Helpline Cambodia anytime for free on 1280 if you have any other questions about confidentiality.

 Thank you to ChildLine UK for allowing us to adapt some information from their website for this page.